unccd/Prais4-reporting-manual/SO1.md

 UNCCD encourages Parties to signal areas experiencing the most evident and dramatic change.
 These are defined as:

-- Hotspots: areas that are highly vulnerable to degradation in the absence of urgent remediation activities;
+- **Hotspots**: areas that are highly vulnerable to degradation in the absence of urgent remediation activities;

-- Brightspots: areas that do not exhibit any signs of degradation, or which have been remediated from a degraded state by implementing appropriate remediation activities or through land planning processes to prevent degradation.
+- **Brightspots**: areas that do not exhibit any signs of degradation, or which have been remediated from a degraded state by implementing appropriate remediation activities or through land planning processes to prevent degradation.

 In previous reporting countries have taken different approaches to identifying land degradation hotspots.
 These approaches include: